jeremyNg/shell-novice/_episodes/02-fileStructure.md

 > /usr/share/doc

 The paths shown here are **absolute path** which start from the root.
-There is another kind of path canned **relative path**, which we will learn about later.
+There is another kind of path called **relative path**, which we will learn about later.

 ## Sort of files
 Most files are just files, called regular files; they contain normal data, for example